tom-ogle/functional-streaming-apps/README.md

 * Run `docker-compose up` to spin up the message brokers
 * Run `MonixMqttToMqttApp#main` to run the app
 * Run `MQTTFeed#main` to publish some test messages
 * Watch the logs as the messages are processed

+### CatsEffectApp

+An app that consumes using Pulsar and publishes to Kafka, using Cats Effect.

+* Run `docker-compose up` to spin up the message brokers
+* Run `CatsEffectApp#main` to run the app
+* Run `PulsarFeed#main` to publish some test messages
+* Watch the logs as the messages are processed